danielstocks/lizard/BACKLOG.md

 # Backlog

 ## Todo
-- Bug: Unique identifiers for snake (Z) And Lizard (L) cards
+- Bug: Unique identifiers for snake (Z) And Lizard (L) cards?
-- Bug: Implement proper prison Rules
+- Feature: Implement proper prison Rules
 - Feature: In case of a draw?
+- Feature: Randomize dealer offset at start of game

 ## In Progress
+- Feature: Game Server App (stateless, in memory-store)

+## Done
 - Feature: Rotate Dealer

-## Done
 - Bug: Last round there is no trump card (deck is empty)
 - Feature: Calculate scores and declare winner
 - Chore: Refactor and write unit tests for core game logic